 Unfortunately, Chevron Has Signed More Than Leases

 Chevron has signed more than just oil and gas leases throughout the Ohio Valley.
 Our office manager and her husband recently signed an Option Agreement with Chevron for the use of their property.
 As stated above, we believe that Chevron most likely has stopped all, or a vast majority of their operations.
-This means, if you recently signed a surface use agreement, pipeline agreement, or any other oil and gas agreement with Chevron, do not expect to be paid.
+This means, if you recently signed a surface use agreement, oil and gas pipeline agreement, or any other oil and gas agreement with Chevron, do not expect to be paid.
 It might be a good idea to follow up with Chevron to see if they will be making payment.
 As I indicated with the leases, if they do inform you that they will not be paying, check the language and also check the courthouse to see if they recorded the document.
 If they have recorded a document related to what you’ve signed, you’ll also need to demand they record a release or surrender.

 So, Now What?

 So where does that leave you?
 Well, just because Chevron may not follow through with payment, it doesn’t mean that your minerals or surface is unwanted.
-Although we are all sitting and waiting like everyone’s favorite Michael Jackson popcorn GIF to see what is going to happen with Chevron and who might purchase their assets, there are other operators who are still conducting business in Marshall County.
+Although we are all sitting and waiting like everyone’s favorite Michael Jackson popcorn GIF to see what is going to happen with Chevron and who might purchase their assets, there are other operators who are still conducting business in Marshall County, West Virginia.
 Other companies may be interested.
 We suspect, however, that most of what is in Chevron’s ‘territory” may not draw much interest in the short term.
 You might have to be patient for a while.
 The territory is going to eventually be developed, it just might not be Chevron who does it.